nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor disk activity.md

 ---
 layout: post
-title:  "How to monitor Disk Activity"
+title:  "How To Monitor Disk Activity"
 categories: disk
 ---

-# How to monitor Disk Activity
+# How To Monitor Disk Activity
 {: style="text-align: center"}

 Written by Nick Otter.